How do I search for stuff on Mastodon? How do I use hashtags?

 • If you’re using the website through a phone, click on the 🔍 magnifying glass icon at the top.

-If you want your post to be more easily found in searches, opt into full text searches and include lots of relevant hashtags.
+If you want your post to be more easily found in searches, opt into full text searches but also include relevant hashtags if you can.
 Remember to use CamelCase on hashtags that contain multiple words.

 What order are search results shown in?